Political Science (PLSC)

 This course explores how authorities in the modern era have found it increasingly difficult to justify their decisions, and even their very offices, in the face of increasingly skeptical and diverse publics.
 Much of this difficulty reflects a “crisis of values,” a rejection by many of traditional beliefs about what is good and sacred, together with an inability of political leaders and philosophers to find alternative ends or procedures that command universal assent and that could be appealed to by authorities to guide and justify their decisions.
+Satisfies the department distribution requirement in political theory.
 Sophomore standing required.

 PLSC 2620 Quest for Community (4 Credits)

 This course explores how political theory over the past several decades has grappled with the benefits, limitations, and paradoxes of liberalism in the post-modern world.
 Inquiry revolves around whether and how liberalism can deal with the identities, differences, and distributive inequalities that complicate our world today.
 Is liberalism an appropriate model for political community, or should it be replaced with a different paradigm?
 What would it mean to think beyond liberalism to something more radical and democratic?
+Satisfies the department distribution requirement in political theory.
 Junior standing required.

 PLSC 2630 American Political Thought (4 Credits)